htw-imi-showtime/showtime-website/content/ws23/master/m3-lep/future.md

 {{<section title="Adapt to various teaching approaches">}}
 **Modules taught by multiple teachers** introduce complexities such as splitting SWS between them as well as conflict over time allocations for one single module.
-While our current version already takes this into account to a certain extent for some exercises, future development iterations may go deeper into dealing with this kind of module, preparing for diverse teaching approaches, and acknowledging the more **complex and dynamic parts** of our university schedule planning.<br />
-This also includes **modules with longer duration** over 5 hours, indicated by a higher sws number, which, as handled in manual planning, should be divided into at least two parts.<br />
+It's also worth expanding the case of teachers who **teach across multiple courses** as well as dealing with **modules with longer duration** over 5 hours, indicated by a higher sws number, which, as handled in manual planning, should be divided into at least two parts.<br />

-Amongst others these **special cases** need to be taken into account through **additional boundary constraints** and database **model adjustments**.
+While our current version already takes this into account to a certain extent for some cases, these **special cases** require more consideration through **additional boundary constraints** and database **model adjustments**.<br />
-In this first LEP prototype, we had to consistently optimize and adapt the existing constraints to ensure that our performance did not decrease too much, which leads us to the next point of possible future adaptions.
+Future development iterations may go deeper into addressing these kind of cases, preparing for diverse teaching approaches, and acknowledging the more **complex and dynamic parts** of our university schedule planning.<br />
 {{</section>}}

 {{<section title="Improving Performance">}}